Lois Lane in other media: Smallville

 Erica Durance portrayed Lois Lane in the television series Smallville.
-The character was described as sophisticated, street smart, having worldly experience, and a very capable woman.
+The character is described as sophisticated, street smart, having worldly experience, and a very capable woman.
 Fiercely independent and a military brat.

 On casting Lois for the series, "we wanted to make sure we did it right.
 [Margot Kidder] was the gold standard, so we wanted to find somebody who had that combination of being very pretty, but also very smart, and with a wit," Alfred Gough said.
 Producer Kelly Souders said Durance was cast in the role because "she had attitude but at the same time was totally lovable."
 Souders noted that Lois was one of the most difficult characters to play "because she's super-opinionated, extremely bright and a little abrupt, and at the same time she has to be likable."

 Series creators Alfred Gough and Miles Millar state that it was always their intention to bring Lois Lane into the series and were finally able to get the character in season 4, with restrictions that only allowed her character to appear on the show for a few episodes, which expand to half a season.
 Warner Bros.
 Television Studios chairman Peter Roth lifted the restrictions, allowing her character to become a permanent cast member in the series.
 Due to the then-upcoming film Superman Return, Warner Bros. also forbid any romantic interaction between Clark and Lois.